Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Tools and techniques

-Percussive audio often contains rapidly decaying signals \citep{shier2023differentiable}.
-The 808 bass drum mimics this with a `decaying pseudo-sinusoid with a sighing pitch' \citep{werner2014physically}, a feature found in all Primaal songs.
+According to \citet{shier2023differentiable}, `percussive audio [...] often contains rapidly decaying signal components following an impulsive event'.
+Indeed, decreasing frequency values in kick drums can be observed in all the provided Primaal songs (see for instance Figure~\ref{fig:WhompKick} (a), Section~\ref{ref:whompkicksnare}).
+To emulate this phenomenon, the 808 bass drum features a `decaying pseudo-sinusoid with a characteristic sighing pitch' \citep{werner2014physically}.

-In Primaal's music, the primary tool for 808-style bass generation is the `808 Woofer Warfare' patch in Omnisphere's Seismic Shock library.\footnote{\url{https://www.sonicextensions.com/seismic-shock/}} Figure~\ref{fig:808WooferWarfare} shows its key controls. `Mode' selects which harmonics to highlight, and `Amount' determines how much to highlight them. `Pitch' controls the amplitude of the descending frequency glide, and `Decay' sets the note duration.
+In Primaal's music, the main tool for 808-style bass generation is the `808 Woofer Warfare' patch in Omnisphere's Seismic Shock library\footnote{\url{https://www.sonicextensions.com/seismic-shock/}}.
+Figure~\ref{fig:808WooferWarfare} shows the patch's key controls. `Mode' selects the harmonics to be highlighted. `Amount' specifies to what extent the harmonics should be highlighted.
+The `808 Woofer Warfare' info panel states: `Use the Mode and Amount knobs in tandem to dial in different harmonics'. `Pitch' controls the amplitude of the initial downward frequency glide. `Decay' sets the length of the `note'.

-Figure~\ref{fig:808warfare} shows the partials in different modes.
-Mode 1 emphasises harmonics 3 and 5, mode 2 highlights harmonics 8 and 10, and mode 3 favours even harmonics.
-The producers prefer mode 2, which makes the major third audible.
+Figure~\ref{fig:808warfare} shows the partials in the original 808 Woofer Warfare audio and in audio generated using the different modes.
+Mode 1 favours harmonics 3 and 5, mode 2 favours harmonics 8 and 10, mode 3 favours even harmonics, 6 and 8 in particular.
+The Primaal producers enjoy mode 2, which makes the major third audible.
+In addition to making different harmonics audible, each mode results in a different RMS envelope for the output sound: mode 2, for instance, provides a smooth envelope, whereas mode 4 results in an envelope with wide variations.

+The producers may, on occasion, use TR-808 audio libraries instead of the `808 Woofer Warfare' patch.
+An example of such libraries is Julez Jadon's Hot Sauce `The 808 Pack'\footnote{\url{https://julezjadon.com/collections/all/products/hot-sauce-the-808-pack-vol-ii}}.
+One set of samples from this library, which is used on `Elevate', is eloquently called `808 Drunken Pig' as a reference to the strong glides it features.